Activity Options on Safari

 Quad Biking / ATV

-If you are seeking a bit more adrenaline and adventure on your safari, some areas offer quad biking and ATV activities.
+If you are seeking a bit more adrenaline and adventure, some areas offer quad biking and ATV related safari activities.
 This is most commonly available in the desert regions of Botswana, such as the Makgadikgadi salt pans where you can cruise across the vast desert landscape, and sometimes even sleep out under the stars.
 This activity is more common in areas where landscape and scenery are the draw more than wildlife viewing.

 Scuba / Snorkeling / Beach